Greater Manila Area: Statistics

 The Greater Manila Area is composed of 34 cities (16 highly urbanized cities and 18 component cities) and 74 municipalities.

 Economy

 Metro Manila contributes about 31% of the Philippines' GDP, while Calabarzon accounts for 14.1% and Central Luzon for 10.9%, underscoring the Greater Manila Area's central role in the national economy.

 In 2024, NEDA (now DEPDev) estimated that the broader "Mega Manila" corridor, consisting of these three regions, generated over half (56%) of the country's GDP, amounting to approximately US$260 billion.

 Urbanization and land use

 Urban sprawl from Metro Manila has accelerated since the late 20th century, driven by expressway construction and real estate development.
-Built-up areas now extend across southern Bulacan, western Laguna, northern Cavite, and eastern Rizal, with large residential subdivisions, malls, and mixed-use complexes replacing agricultural land.
+Built-up areas now extend across southern Bulacan, western Laguna, northern Cavite, and western Rizal, with large residential subdivisions, malls, and mixed-use complexes replacing agricultural land.

-Transportation and infrastructure
+Transportation

+Road

-The Greater Manila Area is linked by the North Luzon Expressway, South Luzon Expressway, Skyway, Manila–Cavite Expressway (CAVITEX), and Cavite–Laguna Expressway (CALAX).
+The Greater Manila Area is linked by several expressways, including the North Luzon Expressway, South Luzon Expressway, Skyway, Manila–Cavite Expressway (CAVITEX), and Cavite–Laguna Expressway (CALAX).